MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 - Give the application teams authorization for operations with permissions scoped to the application landing zone subscription.

 If you're running multiple deployments within a single subscription, avoid using a shared service principal because a breach will impact both deployments.
 Running deployments in dedicated subscriptions is recommended.
-If you are running multiple deployments in one subscription, create service principals per environment for maintaining scope.
+If you're running multiple deployments in one subscription, create service principals per environment for maintaining scope.
 It should provide autonomy over workload resources.
 Also, it should have restrictions in place that will prevent excessive manipulation of the platform resources within the subscription.

 ## Monitoring considerations